Monday, May 26, 2008

 When it was my turn to be on camera, I told her I wanted privacy and didn't want to talk about this in front of everyone.
 The reporter seemed excited, as if she knew she was going to get a heartwrenching soundbite for the evening news.
 She said "I'm going to need more cameras in here!" and went with me into our dimly lit bedroom.
 She asked me, "So what is the hardest part was about your husband being gone so long?"
 I looked around at the empty windowless room and said "Shhhhh.
 Listen.
 This is what it feels like."
 At first, she was puzzled by the silence, but then she looked around the bare bedroom walls and felt starkly alone.

-The dream ended when she felt my loneliness and heard the sound of the mortars in my head.
-She got really quiet and said "This is Christine Amanpour.
+The dream ended the moment I sensed she felt my loneliness as her own and somehow heard the sound of the mortars I hear in my head at night sometimes.
+She got really quiet, looked around at the bare bedroom walls and signed off, "This is Christiane Amanpour.
 Live...from Baghdad."

 Saturday, March 29, 2008